-In times of great disruption and change (see: 2020 and the foreseeable future), brands rightfully adjust their strategic marketing plans, sales strategies, and business models to both accommodate their customers’ needs and steady the ship, so to speak.
+In times of great disruption and change (see: 2020 and the foreseeable future), brands rightfully adjust their strategic marketing plans, sales strategies, and overall business goals.

-But there is no single “right” formula for shifting one’s strategy in times like these.
-Examine 100 companies’ reactions to COVID-19, and you’ll likely see 100 unique approaches.
+Of course, there is no single ‘right’ formula for shifting one’s strategic marketing plan and/or business model in times like these.
+Examine 100 companies’ reactions to COVID-19, and you’ll likely see 100 unique organizational approaches.

 However, there are certainly adjustments brands can make during periods of hardship and uncertainty to respond to customer needs and make up for lost revenue.

-In fact, we’ve seen several BlueConic customers alter their marketing strategies accordingly to more capably navigate the new now — moves that help them continue to realize their brand and team objectives and enhance satisfaction and loyalty among customers.
+In fact, we’ve seen several BlueConic customers alter their marketing strategies accordingly to more capably navigate the ‘new now.’
+Moves that help them not just improve tactical metrics, but also accelerate growth and transform their businesses.

 To make the most of trying times like today from a business perspective, we figured it’s worth sharing some BlueConic customer stories to provide some inspiration regarding how you can modify your strategic marketing plan and keep your customers engaged.